currinjs/CurrinJS/aio/content/guide/component-styles.md

 `styles: [require('my.component.css')]`

 Set the `styles` property, not the `styleUrls` property.
-The module bundler loads the CSS strings, not Angular.
+The module bundler loads the CSS strings, not Currin.
-Angular sees the CSS strings only after the bundler loads them.
+Currin sees the CSS strings only after the bundler loads them.
-To Angular, it's as if you wrote the `styles` array by hand.
+To Currin, it's as if you wrote the `styles` array by hand.
 For information on loading CSS in this manner, refer to the module bundler's documentation.